boyahou/boyahou.github.io/_pages/about.md

 # Research:
-Broadly speaking, I am interested in autonomous decision-making, where an agent can conceptualize, reason, and act in a dynamic universe without human intervention.
+My research centers around developing theoretically sound methodologies for efficient data-driven learning and effective control in uncertain environments.
 I draw on tools from applied mathematics, machine learning, and control theory to develop data-efficient algorithms with theoretical guarantees.

 - ## Compressed Learning of Dynamical Systems: